 - Income Protection is available to both the employed and the self-employed

 - Some policies allow you to add involuntary unemployment cover to your policy so that you’re also covered if you’re made redundant.

 Am I Covered If I Catch Covid-19?

-In a word, yes, providing you didn’t already have the virus when you took out the policy.
+In a word, yes, providing you didn’t already have the virus when you took out the Income Protection insurance.
 If that’s the case it would be considered a pre-existing condition and won’t be covered.

 If you have Income Protection and you are out of work for a while because you have caught Covid-19 after taking out your policy, you’ll be able to make a claim – even if you bought that policy today.

 Of course the exact criteria required to receive a payout will depend on the individual insurer, so policies should always be read carefully – (or better yet, let me know exactly what you want your Income Protection policy to cover you for and let me find it for you!)

 Luckily, the majority of people who have caught coronavirus have recovered within a few weeks, and most Income Protection policies make you wait a minimum of 30 days before you can make a claim.
 If that’s the case you’ll probably be covered by SSP (Statutory Sick Pay) – which is now available from day one of being sick rather than day four.